saad-ibrahim/Portfolio---Value-Investments/README.md

 The repository contains the following documents:
 - A folder containing datasets needed to run the script.
 The data folder contains 10 files
-- Access to jupyter notebook
+- A jupyter notebook called Portfolio Construction and Optimisation
 - A PDF report that contains a breakdown of the script.
 All crucial information about the investment strategy can be accessed from the report

 ## Prerequisites